ethereum-optimism/specs/specs/interop.md

 );
 ```

-The chain id is of the local chain.
+The chain id is of the source chain.
+Note that the chain id of the destination chain is not specified
+as part of the cross chain message.
+This means that the cross chain message is valid to be played
+on any destination chain.
+Binding to a particular destination chain can be implemented at the application layer.

 The `messageHash` and chain id uniquely identify the existence of an initiating message and SHOULD
 be used by a block builder to ensure the existence of the initiating message when verifying the relaying